-The project is located at the southern border of the City of Fresno in Fresno County on State Route 99 (SR-99) between post miles 12.5 and 19.1.
-There are two existing half-interchanges at either end of the project location, one at American Avenue and the other at North Avenue.
-The project proposes to reconstruct these two half-interchanges by expanding them to full interchanges and bringing them up to current Caltrans design standards.
+The project sits at the southern border of the City of Fresno in Fresno County on State Route 99 between post miles 12.5 and 19.1.
+There are two existing half interchanges at either end of the project location, one at American Avenue and the other at North Avenue.
+The project proposes to reconstruct these two half interchanges by expanding them to full interchanges and bringing them up to current Caltrans design standards.

-Along with the no-build alternative, two build alternatives are being considered at each current half-interchange location.
-Caltrans design standards have been utilized to prepare a reasonable range of alternatives to address the deficiencies of the existing interchanges.
-Each build alternative proposes to construct full interchanges of a type that is appropriate for the existing topography and infrastructure in the existing project setting.
+Along with the No-Build Alternative, two build alternatives (Alternatives 1 and 2 at American Avenue, Alternatives 2 and 4 at North Avenue) are being considered at each current half interchange location.
+Caltrans design standards have been used to prepare a reasonable range of alternatives to address the deficiencies of the existing interchanges.
+Each build alternative proposes to construct a full interchange of a type that is appropriate for the existing topography and infrastructure in the existing project setting.